EvilRedHorse/pubaccess-node/modules/renter/filesystem/siafile/README.md

 to happen in constant time, knowing only the offset of the logical data within the SiaFile.
 To achieve that, all the data is page-aligned which also improves disk performance.
-Overall the SiaFile package is designed to minimize disk I/O operations and to keep the memory footprint as small as possible without sacrificing performance.
+Overall the SiaFile package is designed to minimize disk I/O operations and to keep the memory bartprint as small as possible without sacrificing performance.

 ## Benchmarks